 Faith in Who?

-Although Barak was a general and undoubtedly fully capable of leading an army, he did not seem to have faith that God was behind this mission.
+Barak was a general and capable of leading an army.
+But, he lacked faith that God was behind this mission.
+So, he needed encouragement from Deborah instead.
+Deborah demonstrated unwavering faith in God’s command, confidently assuring Barak of their victory.

 When a Woman Prophet Speaks ..